 There’s also a voicemail drop feature, which lets us drop pre-recorded messages into a call as soon as we hit a prospect’s voicemail instead of having to recite the same message every time.
 A few minutes here and there may not seem like much, but when you’re making hundreds of dials a day, it really adds up:

-Dialpad's voicemail drop feature, which lets sales reps drop a pre-recorded message into a call when they hit a prospect's voicemail
+Screenshot of Dialpads voicemail drop feature which lets sales reps drop in a pre recorded message when they hit prospects voicemails

 If you’re calling prospects in different regions, you may also want a local presence dialing feature that lets you make calls from local area codes to increase the chances of prospects picking up.